The Magi and the Christmas

 alone.
 Nevertheless, this would not prevent God from causing a unique light to

-belief is that the behavior of the light is hard to match up with any natural
+The behavior of the light is hard to match up with any natural

 phenomenon.
 We deduce that this light was not a planet or planets, nor any other